rovellipaolo/NinjaDroid/README.md

 ```

 ### Flatpak
-To execute NinjaDroid as a Flatpak, you need `Flatpak` installed.
+To execute NinjaDroid as a Flatpak, you need `Flatpak` and `flatpak-builder` installed.

 Just launch the following commands, which will install all the needed Flatpak dependencies:
 ```shell